 So, here’s what you can do with Google My Business

 - The most important benefit your business can achieve with Google My Business is creating a strong online presence.
 Aside from creating listings to increase your chances of appearing on searches, GMB also offers data-driven insights about your online presence with added access to Google Adwords and Google Analytics.

 - Google My Business comes with a review feature that allows your customers to leave you reviews and therefore increases your chances of build better relationships with your customers.

 - The centralized dashboard is an easy, user-friendly tool that allows you to manage your business information across several Google based platforms.

-What kind of business information can you add to your GMB page?
+What kind of business information can you add?